rainandbare/react-permormance/README.md

 ### And don't forget: useMemo

 `useMemo` takes a callback function and a dependancies array and only returns the product of the function. `useMemo` returns the value while useCallback returns a function.
 It will only rerun if one of the dependancies change.

+### Gotchas with useContext and rerenders

+You can definitely use these perfomance optimizations with the Context API but there are a couple of gotchas.
+First, the profiler currently has a bug that says "The Parent component has updated" is the reason for a component updating because of context changing.
+This is because it is the default message.
+Second, the component will always update if the value that you are pulling in from context changes.
+You have to think about the structure of your app and where you pull in the context and which components are heavy in rerendering.
+[This article](https://lifesaver.codes/answer/preventing-rerenders-with-react-memo-and-usecontext-hook) gives some options about how to get around the issue, but ultimatly it is up to you to figure out a design that works for your application.